 "10 Spring Days in Spain by Train…(with plenty of rain)"

-Barcelona, I barely go to know ya…on Day 1.
+Barcelona, barely go to know ya…on Day 1.

 Traveler trip#1: On international flights, be wary of in-country commuter transfer flights.
 I had originally planned on flying into Madrid but for whatever mysterious airline rate algorithm it was cheaper to fly into Barcelona through Madrid.
 The layover caused unnecessary stress both on arrival and departure with baggage and passport checks.
-Can’t really complain as my flight roundtrip was $370…and, yes, I checked it multiple times leading up to the trip to be sure it was RT.
-Not really caring either way 😉
+Can’t really complain as my flight was $370 RT…and, yes, I checked it multiple times leading up to the trip to be sure it included a return flight.
+Though not really caring either way 😉

-The rooftop bar at the Expo Hotel offers an extensive view of the city, or I should say, one section of it.
+The rooftop bar at the Expo Hotel offers an extensive view of the city, or I should say, one section of it--the Montjuic neighborhood.
 I wasn't quite sure what I was looking at or what I should be looking for even but that moment when you can finally take a breath and absorb the foreign-ness of the surroundings and somehow try to wrap yourself in a tortilla of its essence.
-You want to be in the moment and once you realize you're having a moment you want to exist in it and not think details or think at all until...of course, you realize you're having the moment and then it's gone.
-Or something like that, it was a breathtaking introduction to the city:
+You want to be in the moment and once you realize you're having a moment you want to exist in it and not think details or think at all until...of course, once you're conscious of the moment it's gone.
+Or something like that.
+Regardless, it was a breathtaking introduction to the city:

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go to font for titles, paragraphs & more.